MicahElliott/captain/README.md

 You can think of Captain as like moving your fancy CI setup into everyone’s local control.
-The output is reminiscent of Github Actions, but way easier to set up, runs automatically whenever you use git, and delivers the red and green a kajillion times faster.
+The output is reminiscent of Github Actions, but way easier to set up, runs automatically whenever you use git, and delivers the red and green a kajillion times faster (aim for not more than a couple seconds).

 ## Why Captain instead of another hook manager?